Shopping For a DAM

 Every DAM system has unique offerings, and being able to evaluate them based on your top requirements is important, so you can weigh any potential trade-offs and recognize key features you need.
 For example, if you have large sales team, having a DAM that allows for the quick viewing, editing and sharing of Microsoft Word and PowerPoint documents may be a key revenue driver for your company.
 Being able to clearly outline your priorities based on these questions is key in choosing a DAM vendor that works for you.

 Integrations, integrations, integrations!
-This is a topic that people ask me about daily – no, hourly!
+This is a topic that people ask about daily.
 For companies that are heavily invested in their digital transformation, a DAM initiative is often dependent on integrations with other technologies.
 Some of the integrations I’m most frequently asked about are Adobe Creative Cloud, Drupal 8, Hootsuite, and Office 365.

 4. Does the vendor backup my assets?

 This is a question you should ask every single DAM vendor your company speaks to.
-If a natural disaster hits and destroys one of the data centers, are your assets backed up on a secondary data center?
 If an employee goes in and deletes assets that aren’t meant to be deleted, can you recover them?
 This happens more than we all would like to admit.
 When looking at a digital asset management system, you should ask how your assets are backed up.
-Make sure that your assets are both locally and geographically replicated to reassure yourself that you won’t lose your assets.
+Make sure that your assets are replicated to reassure yourself that you won’t lose your assets.
 We all know the pain of not being able to find an asset, let alone losing it for good!
 Additionally, if you’re looking at an on-premise solution, it’s important to understand how you maintain the server and what to budget for it (both time and money).

 5. Can I set up metadata to fit my business needs?